 - Prepare the sandwiches.
 Lightly toast the buns, if you'd like.
 Coat both sides with spicy mayo, slices of radish, cucumber, and shallots.
 Top with grilled chicken breasts and lettuce.
 Serve warm.

-- I prefer to use air-chilled chicken for better flavor
+- I prefer to use air-chilled chicken for better flavor and texture.

 - Make sure your chicken is grilled off direct heat unless you're using a grill pan.
 Chicken should register a temperature of 165 degrees to be cooked thoroughly.